Benzinga/benzinga-python-client/README.md

 from benzinga import financial_data api_key = "testkey892834789s9s8abshtuy"
 fin = financial_data.Benzinga(api_key)

+# logging is by default True in above case, in order to turn off the logging set log to False

+fin = financial_data.Benzinga(api_key, log=False)
 ```

 2. A sample test run to get ratings on a stock.
 (Returns a JSON object):